Bioconductor/Bioconda_testing/Bioconda_SOP.md

 		conda list | grep 'bioconductor'

-   To check the packages within R-3.5.1 installed via bioconda, make sure you start up the correct R version.
+   To check the packages within R-3.5.1 installed via Bioconda, make sure you start up the correct R version.
 It should be located in the `miniconda` directory.
-My bioconda installation of R, is located in an environment called `demo`.
+My Bioconda installation of R, is located in an environment called `demo`.

    R executable,